 - You have an outgoing personality.
 Successful loan officers have to be willing to work closely with all types of people.
-Since referrals can make or break your business, you need to be likeable and charismatic.
+Since referrals can make or break your business, you need to be likable and charismatic.

 - You're a self-starter.
 Motivation is important for loan officers, especially when you're just starting out.
-Persistence and a sales mentality of always looking for business helps loan officers do well.
+Persistence and a sales mentality of always looking for business help loan officers do well.
 Setting goals for yourself is an important part of succeeding as a loan officer.

 - You have a professional attitude.
 Clients are trusting you to help them with some of the biggest purchases of their lives.
 It's important for you to take that trust seriously and be as professional as possible.